leadpony/justify-examples/README.md

 ### 1. [Basic Parser](justify-examples-basicparser/README.md)

-This code sample shows how to validate a JSON document using the Streaming API of [Java API for JSON Processing].
+This code sample shows how to validate a JSON document using the Streaming API of [Jakarta JSON Processing API] (JSON-P).

 ### 2. [Basic Reader](justify-examples-basicreader/README.md)

-This code sample shows how to validate a JSON document using the Object Model API of [Java API for JSON Processing].
+This code sample shows how to validate a JSON document using the Object Model API of [Jakarta JSON Processing API] (JSON-P).

 ### 3. [Binding](justify-examples-binding/README.md)

-This code sample shows how to validate a JSON document while unmarshalling the JSON document into a Plain Old Java Object, using [Java API for JSON Binding].
+This code sample shows how to validate a JSON document while unmarshalling the JSON document into a Plain Old Java Object, using [Jakarta JSON Binding API] (JSON-B).

 ### 4. [Problem Handler](justify-examples-problemhandler/README.md)